-Don’t have a webcam, but need to make an urgent video call on Skype or some other video conferencing service?
+Don’t have a webcam, but need to record a video for Facebook or YouTube?
 Perhaps you already have a webcam and want to add a second camera to your setup?

 You’re caught short.
 Your children want to chat with their grandparents over Skype.
 Or perhaps it’s your boss, wanting a teleconference to discuss that report you submitted.

 Although they come built into many monitors and all-in-one PCs, not everyone has a webcam.
 Peripheral webcams are popular, but they can prove tricky to install and temperamental even when they’re set up correctly.